 OpenPlus entry with the Open University

-For the first two years you study in your own time on a supported open learning course with the Open University, to get a thorough grounding in physics.
-You will study at home using printed or online learning resources sent to you by the OU, and have support from your OU tutor and other OU staff.
-You will also take part in a one week residential school at the OU to learn practical laboratory skills.
+Initially you will study in your own time on a supported open learning course with the Open University, so that you can get a thorough grounding in physics.
+You will study at home using printed or online learning resources sent to you by the Open University, and get support from your Open University tutor and other Open University staff.
+You will also take part in a one week residential school at the Open University to learn practical laboratory skills.

-During these two years you will have a University of Sheffield physics tutor, and have opportunities to visit the department and participate in undergraduate activities.
+During this period you will have a University of Sheffield physics tutor, and have opportunities to visit the department and participate in undergraduate activities.

 There are no formal entry requirements for the Open University part of the OpenPlus course other than an interest and enthusiasm for physics, and a willingness to learn.

-Entry to the University of Sheffield degree is subject to you passing the OU component.
+Progressing to the University of Sheffield part of your degree is subject to you passing the Open University part.
 You will also need an acceptable qualification in written and spoken English – this is normally a GCSE English grade C or better.

 We can also accept other qualifications.
 A full list can be found on individual prospectus pages - see the courses page for links.

 To begin you will pay Open University fees.
 Once you have completed this and transferred onto the second year of one of our degree programmes you will then pay the usual University of Sheffield tuition fees for the rest of your course.

 Discover what sets Sheffield apart at our undergraduate open days on the Saturday 21 October or Saturday 18 November.